maze1337/AssualtCube-Silent-Aim/README.md

 }
 ```

 ## ⚠️ Disclaimer
-You must add the hook when in a empty match to avoid crash :(
+To prevent crashes, **ensure that the hook is added only in an empty match** before activating the exploit.

-// This project is for educational purposes only.
+> **This project is intended for educational and research purposes only.**